 The ARB showed off a variety of new rifles, including the locally produced 5.56mm T-91 assault rifle, LWRC-made 7.62mm Sniper Rapid Engagement Rifle, and the Barrett .50 M107A1 anti-material sniper rifle.
-Despite the impressive demonstration, a Defense Ministry source said the ARB is downsizing due to budget issues and restructuring plans to reduce the military’s presence on the outer islands of Matsu and Kinmen.
+Despite the impressive demonstration, a Defense Ministry MND source said the ARB is downsizing due to budget issues and overall restructuring plans to reduce the military’s presence on the outer islands of Matsu and Kinmen.

 The air power exercise was a demonstration by the 455th (4th) Tactical Fighter Wing based at Chiayi Air Force Base in west-central Taiwan.
 The base has two squadrons of Block 20 F-16A/B fighter aircraft.

-The 455 demonstrated the loading of AIM-9 Sidewinder and AIM-120 AMRAAM air-to-air missiles aboard an F-16, an emergency response take-off of an F-16, and the landing and take-off of several F-16s.
+The 455 demonstrated the loading of the AIM-9 Sidewinder and AIM-120 AMRAAM air-to-air missiles aboard an F-16, an emergency response take-off of an F-16, and the landing and take-off of several F-16s.